avadheshgithub/ML-Learning/README.md

 ## 🚀 Overview

 Welcome to my **100 Days of Machine Learning Challenge**!
-This repository documents my **daily progress**, insights, and projects as I master the core concepts of Machine Learning and its real-world application.
+This repository documents my **daily progress**, insights, and projects as I master the core concepts of Machine Learning and its real-world applications.

 > ✅ Inspired by the #100DaysOfMLCode movement.
 > 🧩 Hands-on coding, mini-projects, and theoretical learning.